Mark Pfeifle

-Mark Pfeifle (born March 30, 1972) was a top national security advisor and communicator for President George W. Bush.
+Mark Pfeifle (born March 30, 1972) is an American Communication professional.
+He was top national security advisor and communicator for President George W. Bush.
 Pfeifle served as deputy assistant to the president and deputy national security advisor for strategic communications and global outreach at the White House from 2007 to 2009.
 Pfeifle is the founder and president of Off the Record Strategies, a public relations and strategy company, and he is a blogger for the Huffington Post.

+Early life and education

+Pfeifle grew up in Wishek, North Dakota.
+His grandparents, Clark and Marjorie Potter, were publishers of the Cass County Reporter, and his parents, Dave and Pat Pfeifle, published the Traill County Tribune.
+At age 10, Pfeifle wrote a nine-inch story about the local Mayville-Portland, North Dakota, Babe Ruth and American Legion baseball tournament.
+He graduated from the University of North Dakota with a degree in communications and was sports editor of the school’s newspaper.